bepass-org/oblivion-desktop/CONTRIBUTING.md

         -   Make your changes and create a pull request (PR)

     -   #### Code Style Guide
         Follow the code style guidelines.
 Your PR should be free from type errors.
-We use Husky to maintain code quality, which should be automatically enabled when you `run npm install`.
+We use Husky, Prettier, and TypeScript to maintain code quality, which should be automatically enabled when you run `npm install`.
 If not, set it up with `npm run prepare`.
 Husky will check your code style using `prettier` before each commit and possible type errors using `tsc` before every push.
 You can also manually fix code style errors by running `npm run format`.

 -   ### 🌐 Translation